lethabomathabatha/dynamic-web-apps/LETMAT077_FTO2301_GroupB_LethaboMathabatha_DWA13/README.md

-## DWA13 - Higher Order Functions Challenge
+## DWA13 - Higher Order Functions Challenges

+A series of challenges each pertaining to Higher Order Functions in JavaScript.